dapr/proposals/20250523-RS-workflow-activity-context.md

 - WorkflowInstanceId: This field will provide a unique identifier for the workflow instance.
 It is already available in the orchestration context but will now be propagated to the activity context.

-- TaskInstanceId: This field will provide a unique identifier for the same activity among retries.
+- ActivityInstanceId: This field will provide a unique identifier for the same activity among retries.
 This new field will be part of the [Activity Request](https://github.com/dapr/durabletask-protobuf/blob/main/protos/orchestrator_service.proto) and needs to be populated in the runtime.

 - RetryAttempt: This field will contain the current retry count for the activity execution.